shoumodip/ido.nvim/README.md

 `IdoCursor` The virtual cursor emulation used in Ido.

-`IdoStatus` The status highlight of Ido.
-Ideally the foreground of this should be set to the terminal background color and the background of this should be set the terminal cursor color.

 `IdoSelectedMatch` The color for the selected match.

 `IdoPrefix` The color used for the prefix.